dmarew/dmarew.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hello and welcome to my website!
+I am Daniel.
 I am a Ph.D. candidate at UMass Amherst's DARoS Lab, specializing in advanced control systems for legged robotics.

 My work involves experience across the full spectrum of control methods.
 I am proficient in both classical, model-based approaches (such as MPC) and modern, data-driven techniques (including RL/IL).